Originally published in NAVEX Global's Top 10 Risk & Compliance Trends for 2020 eBook. You can download the full eBook here.

 The social and political climate today has created a minefield for organizations.
 Every organization is at risk of a social media fueled backlash that can be sparked by an advertisement, a statement by your CEO, or a post by an employee.
 Even well-intended charitable donations can spark outrage and boycotts if it comes to light that the charity’s mission or past activities are offensive to some.

 The power of “call-out” or “cancel culture” is real.
 Call-out or cancel culture is a form of public shaming where individuals or companies are vilified for real or perceived moral or political offenses.
 A litany of companies have recently faced boycotts by consumers or walkouts by their own employees.
-What can we do to minimize the risk of being the next victim of organized outrage?
+What can we do to minimize the risk of being the next target for organized outrage?

 - Leverage the influence you have to make sure that when decisions are being made about advertising or other public-facing actions, the right people have a seat at the table to speak up and challenge potentially questionable activities.
 While predicting what will trigger public outrage is hard, many instances can be anticipated when filtered through the right group.